 Matsuyama Castle is the highest-rated place to visit in Matsuyama, Ehime right now.

-The largest category is temples, with 103 places to explore.
+The largest category is parks, with 146 places to explore.

 Travellers also explore Toshima, Osaka, Kyoto.